Mitchel-DS/browser-technologies/README.md

 :valid and :invalid pseudo classes work in Safari.
 The website works fine in Safari.
 I also used the :has pseudo class, which is only supported in chrome, safari for now.
 That works fine.

+Only trying to control it with keyboard can be a bit tricky cause it has different controls than chrome.
+Also it skips a lot of things.
+For example, if you press tab, it will skip the radio buttons and go straight to the next button.
+Also submit doesn't work without a screenreader.

 ### Mobile